any-sliv/time_tracker_esp32/README.md

 ![Steps](docs/images/consumption.png)

-An average current consumption on FireBeetle is around 1.3 mA (to be improved) Deep sleep consumption is 400uA.
-Time on battery you can calculate as follows: </br>`90% * capacity[mAh] / avg_consumption[mA] = time[h]`. </br>Other boards might yield different results.
+An average current consumption on FireBeetle is around 500uA.
+Time on battery you can calculate as follows: </br>`90% * capacity[mAh] / avg_consumption[mA] = time[h]`. </br> Other boards might yield different results.
 When looking for an alternative board pay attention to what components on the board are powered from 3V3 rail, an example is USB to UART converter present on almost every board, they are usually connected to 3V3, so they will drain your battery.
 Lolin32 Lite seems to be the closest suitable alternative, but since it has no connection from battery to ESP32 you might to hack a resistor divier and connect it to some analog input.
 </br>
 Cube app will remind you about low battery level.